AhmadHatziq/course-manager/README.md

 # cs50x-final-project
 # Introduction
 This final project serves as a course manager for its users.
-It allows users to track what courses they have taken throughout their lives.
+It allows users to track what courses they have taken throughout their academic career.

 As this application is targeted for my own personal use.
 I have organized the courses to follow my university's academic schedule.

-This project has been pushed to my [Github repository](https://github.com/AhmadHatziq/cs50x-final-project), where you can view all the source code.
+As part of the course requirements, a video demo of the project can be found here:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/D-7KGnsUYRU?start=1" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 # Features
 1. Registering for an account